 As a result, you get machines that do what you want them to do (and stay that way), without running manual scripts a thousand times over.

-- Reduce cycle times so you to get more software deployed faster.
+- Reduce cycle times to get more software deployed faster.

 - Because you know the exact configuration of your machines, you can make fast iterative changes.